powsybl/powsybl-core/docs/grid_model/extensions.md

         .add();
 ```

-(three-windings-transformer-phase-angle-clock-extension)=
+(three-winding-transformer-phase-angle-clock-extension)=
-## Three-windings transformer phase angle clock
+## Three-winding transformer phase angle clock

 This extension is used to model the Vector Group of a three-winding transformer.
 The phase angle clock could be modeled at leg 2, leg 3 or both legs 2 and 3 and of a three-winding transformer (network side).
 The voltage phase angle displacement is represented with clock hours.
 The valid values are `0` to `11`.
-This extension is attached to a [three-winding transformer](network_subnetwork.md#three-windings-transformer).
+This extension is attached to a [three-winding transformer](network_subnetwork.md#three-winding-transformer).

 | Attribute           | Type       | Unit  | Required | Default value | Description                                   |
 |---------------------|------------|-------|----------|---------------|-----------------------------------------------|